toeverything/AFFiNE-docs-archive/developer-docs/architecture/codemap.md

 ## Naming Conventions

 AFFiNE consists of 3 major components.
-They are all named after astronomical telescopes, observatories or scientific concepts.
+They are all named after astronomical telescopes, observatories, or scientific concepts.
 These huge scientific man-made instruments are used to search for the faintest light in the universe and help us learn more about our universe and expand our knowledge.
-In a similar way, we hope AFFiNE can serve as an effecient, feature-rich knowledge base for you and the many, to disenchant the unclear, and to explore the unknown.
+In a similar way, we hope AFFiNE can serve as an efficient, feature-rich knowledge base for you and the many, to disenchant the unclear, and to explore the unknown.

 ### Main components